yanfrimmel/InvasiveSpecies/README.md

 * Tile based grid.
 * Player avatar follows mouse press.
 * Frames per seconds counter.
-* Camera that follows the play in world coordinates
+* Camera that follows the player in world coordinates
 * Will be continued...

 ## How to use